kaispace30098/Quantitative-Investment-Research-Suite/readme.md

 ### 4. **Algorithmic Trading**
 - **Technique**: Reinforcement learning (e.g., Q-Learning).
-- **Use Case**: Design automated trading strategies based on forecasting outputs and real-time portfolio states.(State Representation: Includes discretized return bins and simplified forecast signals (e.g., price up, down, or flat).Action Space: Limited to basic actions: buy, sell, hold—avoiding percentage-based complexities if less compute needed.)
+- **Use Case**: Design automated trading strategies based on forecasting outputs and real-time portfolio states.(State Representation: Includes discretized return bins and simplified forecast signals (e.g., price up, down, or flat).Action Space: Limited to basic actions: buy, sell, hold—avoiding percentage-based complexities if less compute needed.Reward Function: The reward is calculated based on portfolio performance, taking into account price movements, trading volume, and transaction costs.
+Alpaca Integration: Once a trading signal is generated, it is transmitted to the Alpaca API for order execution, which can be tested in Paper Trading or executed in a real account.)
 - **Output**: Dynamic buy/sell/hold signals based on learned trading policies.

 ### 5. **LLM RAG Dashboard**